Kro (character)

-Kro (sometimes referred to as the Warlord Kro) is a fictional supervillain appearing in American comic books published by Marvel Comics.
+Kro (sometimes referred to as the Warlord Kro) is a supervillain appearing in American comic books published by Marvel Comics.

 Kro appeared in the Marvel Cinematic Universe film Eternals (2021), voiced by Bill Skarsgård.

 Publication history

 Created by Jack Kirby, Kro first appeared in The Eternals #1 (July 1976).

 Fictional character biography

 In the Marvel Universe, Kro is a military leader and sometimes acts as the leader of the Deviant race, an evolutionary offshoot of the human race created by the Celestials.
 He is one of the first Earth Deviants created.
 Besides being a shapeshifter, he is immortal.
 He hides this from his fellow Deviants by pretending to be a long line of fathers/sons.
 Also hidden from the Deviants is his long-standing (100,000 years) on-off relationship with Thena, leader of the Eternals and mother of their twin children, Donald & Deborah Ritter.
 This relationship unravels during the course of the story.

 In the past, Kro has disguised himself as the Devil in order to try to influence or frighten humans.
 His control over his own molecules renders him immune to the genetic manipulations of Ghaur.

 In the advent of the Heroic age, Kro attacked New York, trying to incite fear in the human population of the incoming Celestial judgement.
 He battled the Eternals and agreed a truce with his old lover Thena, showing themselves to the modern world.
 He tried to reconcile with Thena, bringing her to the City of Toads of Lemuria.
 She was treated as royalty, but she became horrified with many of the Deviants practices, like the purge of the very monstrous deviants, and the Gladiator's fights to the death.
 She took the Deviant gladiators Ramsak and Karkas, and fled Lemuria, leaving Kro angry.
 He battled the Asgardian God Thor, when he went to the Deviant city under New York, to rescue some of the Eternals.
 Kro was left behind by Brother Tode, who escaped in a flying pod.
 Kro also took part in the ill-advised assault in Olympia.
 The Deviant's aristocracy, led by Brother Tode, kidnapped the Eternals and intended to disintegrate them.
 Kro tried to save Thena, but she rejected him again.
-The hero Iron Man (James Rhodes) rescued the Eternals and helped them defeat the deviant invasion.
-Then the Eternals transformed the deviant's aristocracy into a synthetic cube, killing them.
+The hero Iron Man (James Rhodes) rescued the Eternals and helped them defeat the Deviant's invasion.
+Then the Eternals transformed the Deviant's aristocracy into a synthetic cube, killing them.
 Thena saved Kro, and he was the only survivor of the failed attack.